-We want education to be an integral part of DNAire.
-Our project plans to work with Schools, Colleges and Universities in Leeds, Bradford and Skipton.
+DNAire is a fantastic opportunity to bring our river alive in the classroom.
+Our project will work with Schools, Colleges and Universities in Leeds, Bradford and Skipton.

-Many of the problems the River Aire has faced in its life have been caused by engineering.
-The straightening and deepening of the river enabled it be used for navigation.
-The weirs built during the Industrial Revolution were a valuable source of power.
+We want to allow children and young people to realise the potential that STEM careers (Science, Technology and Maths) offer in protecting our natural world and tackling problems like flooding.
+For much of its life the River Aire has faced problems caused by industry and engineering.
+The straightening and deepening of the river enabled it be used for navigation and the weirs built during the Industrial Revolution were a valuable source of power.
 However both led to a decline in fish stocks.

 Working with schools